North Carolina vs. Florida State NCAA Football Odds, Plays and Insights | October 9, 2021

 Over/Under Insights

-- North Carolina's games this season have gone over 64.5 points three of five times.
+- North Carolina and its opponents have gone over the current 64.5-point total in three of five games (60%) this season.

-- Florida State's games have gone over 64.5 points in just one opportunity this season.
+- Florida State has combined with its opponents to score more than 64.5 points in one game this season.

-- The two teams combine to score 62.6 points per game, 1.9 less than the over/under in this contest.
+- Saturday's total is 1.9 points higher than the combined 62.6 PPG average of the two teams.

-- This contest's total is 8.1 points above the 56.4 these two squads combine to allow per game this season.
+- This contest's total is 8.1 points greater than the 56.4 these two squads combine to allow per game this season.

-- The average total in Tar Heels games this season is 67.2, 2.7 points above Saturday's total of 64.5.
+- The average total in Tar Heels games this season is 67.2, 2.7 points more than Saturday's over/under of 64.5.

-- The 64.5 total in this game is seven points higher than the 57.5 average total in Seminoles games this season.
+- In 2021, games involving the Seminoles have averaged a total of 57.5 points, seven fewer than this game's set over/under.

 North Carolina Stats and Trends

+- North Carolina has three wins against the spread in five games this season.

-- The Tar Heels have been favored by 17.5 points or more two times this season and have covered the spread in all of them.
+- The Tar Heels have always covered the spread this season when favored by 17.5 points or more.

-- North Carolina has hit the over in 60% of its opportunities this year (three times in five games with a set point total).
+- North Carolina has hit the over in 60% of its opportunities this year (three times over five games with a set point total).

-- North Carolina is 3-0 against the spread and 3-0 overall this season when the team scores more than 31.4 points.
+- North Carolina is 3-0 against the spread and 3-0 overall in games when it scores more than 31.4 points.

-- North Carolina is 3-0 against the spread and 3-0 overall when the team piles up more than 409.8 yards.
+- North Carolina is 3-0 against the spread and 3-0 overall when the team piles up over 409.8 yards.

-- The Tar Heels have turned the ball over eight times this season, three more turnovers than the Seminoles have forced (5).
+- The Tar Heels have turned the ball over three more times (8 total) than the Seminoles have forced a turnover (5) this season.

 - Find the latest spread and moneyline odds for North Carolina at SISportsbook.